coq/coq/doc/sphinx/addendum/type-classes.rst

      .. note::
         ``all:once (typeclasses eauto)`` faithfully
-        mimics what happens during typeclass resolution when it is called during refinement/type inference, except that *only* declared class subgoals are considered at the start of resolution during type inference, while ``all`` can select non-class subgoals as well.
+        mimics what happens during typeclass resolution when it is called during refinement/type inference, except that *only* declared typeclass subgoals are considered at the start of resolution during type inference, while ``all`` can select non-typeclass subgoals as well.
 It might move to ``all:typeclasses eauto`` in future versions when the refinement engine will be able to backtrack.